curl/curl/docs/TheArtOfHttpScripting.md

 ## User Agent

- Very similar to the referer field, all HTTP requests may set the User-Agent field.
+ Similar to the referer field, all HTTP requests may set the User-Agent field.
 It names what user agent (client) that is being used.
 Many applications use this information to decide how to display pages.
 Silly web programmers try to make different pages for users of different browsers to